 - Ensure safety belts fit properly every time.
 The placement of the safety harness or seat belt can be critical.

 - Register your car seat.
 Sign up for recall notices to receive safety updates.

-“Parents are often eager to turn their young children forward-facing in their car seats too soon,” Waiters said.
+“Parents are often eager to turn their young children forward-facing in their car seats too soon,” Hart continued.
 “However, due to their underdeveloped bodies, children below the age of two who ride forward-facing are at a greater risk of head, neck and spinal cord injuries if involved in a collision.”

 Which seat should I use?

 If you’re not sure when to move your child to the next type of car seat, look to these stages:

 Rear-facing safety seat: Children should stay rear-facing as long as possible, up to the limits of the car safety seat.
 This includes almost all children under 2.